Decoding the 4 PCOS Phenotypes: Which one are you?

 3. Adrenal PCOS

-Unlike other types, adrenal PCOS is often triggered by an abnormal stress response.
-These individuals often have high DHEA-S levels while their insulin and other markers remain normal.
+Unlike other types, adrenal PCOS is often triggered by an abnormal stress response rather than insulin or gut issues.
+These individuals often have high DHEA-S levels (an adrenal androgen) while their insulin and other markers remain perfectly normal.
+It’s essentially a case of the body being in a constant state of "fight or flight."

 4. Post-Pill PCOS